By Katie Penn

 What do I need to make park reservations at Disney?

-Annual pass holders without a resort reservation are restricted to booking 3 passes at a time.
+Annual pass holders without a resort reservation are restricted to booking the number of passes their annual pass allows.
 The booking then works like Fastpasses used to, in that once you use day 1 you can book for day 4, giving you a rolling 3 day allocation.

-Annual Passholders who have a reservation at a Disney or other eligible resort may book park passes for the length of their stay plus the 3 days they are permitted to book outside the stay.
+Annual Passholders who have a reservation at a Disney or other eligible resort may book park passes for the length of their stay plus the number of days they are permitted to book for their annual pass, outside the stay.
+So let’s say someone who has a Pixie Dust annual pass has a 7 day Disney resort booked.
+They’re permitted to make 7 days worth of park reservations, plus 3 more days.

 Who needs to make a reservation?